salinelake/QEpsilon/docs/tutorial.rst

 How to simulate a physical system? (the real deal)
 --------------------------------------------------

-The
+A physical system is described by its quantum/classical state, its Hamiltonian, and an equation of motion governing the dynamics of the state.

+We have learned how to define a quantum/classical state, and how to define operators in the previous section.

-Eventually, we would like to simulate the dynamics of the states of a physical system.
+Here, we will learn how to assemble these components into a physical system, and how to simulate the dynamics of the system with chosen equation of motions.

+In QEpsilon, we can simulate two types of physical systems:

+(1) An open quantum system.
+The system state is described by a density matrix, and the equation of motion is a Lindblad equation with time-independent or time-dependent Hamiltonian.
+The coefficient of the time-dependent terms in the Hamiltonian is decided by classical processes.
+The classical processes can be related to a classical particle system.

+(2) A closed quantum system.
-The dynamics are governed by a set of equation of motion, which is a master equation for open quantum systems, a Schrödinger equation for closed quantum systems, or a classical molecular dynamics for classical particles.
+The system state is described by a pure state, and the equation of motion is a Schrodinger equation with time-independent or time-dependent Hamiltonian.
+The coefficient of the time-dependent terms in the Hamiltonian is decided by classical processes.
+The classical processes can be related to a classical particle system.

+The simulation of these systems are implemented in the `simulation` module.

+** Lindblad-based simulation**

+** Schrodinger-based simulation**